Published 27th July 2020

 Ocean allows you to create your own decentralised data marketplace, where different individuals and groups can exchange data.
 This makes the data more widely available and helps to prevent monopolies with huge corporations dominating the AI market.

-Organisations can create their own marketplace for data to be exchanged.
+Organisations can create a marketplace for data to be exchanged.
 These marketplaces can be for a specific industry or purpose, such as a marketplace for scientists looking at medical data related to specific chronic diseases.

 Ocean Protocol does the heavy lifting for you, handling linking to the data itself as well as keeping a record of who owns what data (metadata) and who it’s shared with.
 As data is on the Blockchain, everything will be recorded.
 Every time someone buys, views, transfers or sells your data it will be recorded, this gives data providers full control, as they can always see what’s happening to their data.